Buying a Used Laser

 Foils

-Sails aside, foils are the most expensive individual parts to replace: a rudder assembly or a centreboard is over £200.
-Be aware that there are now two types, foam sandwich and GRP.
-The foam ones are much easier to repair effectively, and most Lasers have them; the GRP ones come with newer boats.
-It is difficult to advise on the GRP ones until owners have more experience, but repairs may be more difficult.
-Go on general condition, and check for repairs to the trailing edge, especially to the tip.
+Sails aside, foils are the most expensive individual parts to replace: a rudder assembly or a centreboard is heading upwards towards £400.
+Be aware that there are now three types: foam sandwich, GRP and 'infused'.
+The foam sandwich ones are easy to repair, and older Lasers will have this type; the GRP-only ones come with newer boats, but Laser Performance is now producing a GRP blade that is injected with a foam inner under pressure, hence 'infused'.
+Repairs on the GRP ones are more like repairing your hull, which can be difficult.
+Judge on general condition, and check for repairs to the trailing edge, especially to the tip.
+(If the boat comes with GRP or 'infused' centreboard, check the rear bottom of the hull centreboard case for wear, as the newer centreboards are harder, and tend to wear through the fibreglass.)

 Spars